CasseyLin/Local-Kid-Bookstore/README.md

-# Happy Science Malaysia Website
+# Happy Kids Malaysia Website

-This is a project developed by **PHP framework (CodeIgniter)** for Happy Science Malaysia.
-This application is like an online books store where people can view and buy books online particularly Happy Science books.
+This is a project developed by **PHP framework (CodeIgniter)** for Happy Kids Malaysia.
+This application is like an online books store where people can view and buy books online particularly Happy Kids books.
 User can also view briefly the monthly magazine online.

 ## Key features:
 ### User